 Section 16(a) of the Securities Exchange Act of 1934, as amended, or the Exchange Act, requires our executive officers and directors, and persons who own more than 10% of a registered class of our equity securities, to file certain reports of ownership with the SEC.
 Such officers, directors and stockholders are also required by SEC rules to provide us with copies of all Section 16(a) forms that they file.
-Based solely on our review of copies of such forms received by us or on written representations from reporting persons that no other reports were required during the fiscal year ended December 31, 2015, we believe that during 2015, all of our executive officers, directors and 10% stockholders timely complied with all Section 16(a) filing requirements except as follows: (i) on April 20, 2016, John L. Slebir, Senior Vice President, Business Development and General Counsel and Secretary, filed one late Form 4 reporting the sale of shares to satisfy tax liability due upon the vesting of restricted stock units; (ii) on April 20, 2016, Wesley W. Day, Ph.D., former Vice President, Clinical Development, and Guy P. Marsh, former Vice President, U.S. Operations and General Manager, each filed a late amendment to a prior Form 4 in lieu of filing a late Form 4 to report the sale of shares to satisfy tax liability due upon the vesting of restricted stock units; and (iii) on April 11, 2016, Santosh T.
+Based solely on our review of copies of such forms received by us or on written representations from reporting persons that no other reports were required during the fiscal year ended December 31, 2016, we believe that during 2016, all of our executive officers, directors and 10% stockholders timely complied with all Section 16(a) filing requirements except as follows: (i) on April 20, 2016, John L. Slebir, Senior Vice President, Business Development and General Counsel and Secretary, filed one late Form 4 reporting the sale of shares to satisfy tax liability due upon the vesting of restricted stock units; (ii) on April 11, 2016, Santosh T. Varghese, M.D., Chief Medical Officer, filed one late Form 4 reporting the sale of shares to satisfy tax liability due upon the vesting of restricted stock units; and (iv) on May 4, 2016, David Y. Norton, a director of the Company, filed one late Form 4 reporting the grant of restricted stock units.